HorstBaerbel/GBA-image-tools/vid2h.md

 * ```INFILE``` specifies the input video file.
 Must be readable with FFmpeg.
 * ```OUTNAME``` is the (base)name of the output file and also the name of the prefix for #defines and variable names generated. "abc" will generate "abc.h", "abc.c" and #defines / variables names that start with "ABC_".
 Binary output will be written as "abc.bin".

-The order of the operations performed is: Read input file ➜ image format ➜ addcolor0 ➜ movecolor0 ➜ shift ➜ prune ➜ sprites ➜ tiles ➜ dxtg / dxtv ➜ diff8 / diff16 ➜ rle ➜ lz10 ➜ Write output
+The order of the operations performed is: Read input file / frames ➜ FORMAT ➜ image format ➜ addcolor0 ➜ movecolor0 ➜ shift ➜ prune ➜ sprites ➜ tiles ➜ dxt / dxtv ➜ diff8 / diff16 ➜ rle ➜ lz10 ➜ Write output

 Some general information: